ReadyTalk/readytalk-api-examples/README.md

 ## Setup Login Information

-To run the examples, first export these variables:
+To run the examples, first export your login information.
+Be sure to replace these numbers with the appropriate values.

     export TOLLFREE=8661234567
     export ACCESSCODE=1234567